rtrelease/Jetson-Symbolics-Neuromorphics/WhyRobotBrains.md

 **On to Robot Brains**

-Some time before chosing to retire from burdensome teaching in favor of doing research, NVIDIA Jetsons appeared on my 'neurosci-hacker radar'.
+Some time before chosing to retire from heavy teaching in favor of doing research, NVIDIA Jetsons appeared on my 'neurosci-hacker radar'.
 An early Jetson Nano Developer Kit was bought, then an AGX Xavier and several Xavier NXes.

 Almost immediately, I started thinking of the compact Jetsons as ***robot brains*** because they had the integrated GPUs, speed, capacity, and lots of GPIO for realtime handling of multiple sensors, controlling outputs, and modeling cognitive functions.
 In specific instances of this, I built JetBot robots and computer vision workstations for outreach donations to a high school robotics teaching lab.